emilyriederer/Rtistic/README.md

 - Check out existing themes linked in the Resources section below for inspiration (and reuse!)
 - Open up the `scratchpad/gg-theme-demo.Rmd` file and play around with the supplied theme to understand the options
-- Iterate until you like the settings you have made. `ggplot2` has very nice defaults, so don't fele obligated to make major -- or any -- changes if you don't want to.
+- Iterate until you like the settings you have made. `ggplot2` has very nice defaults, so don't feel obligated to make major -- or any -- changes if you don't want to.
 - Make a copy of the `R/my-gg-theme.R` file in the same folder.
 Rename it as `{theme}-theme.R`
 - Change the name of the function being defined to `theme_{theme}`
 - Move the code you created in the RMarkdown into the function definition